WinVector/cdata/Examples/OrderedGrouping/OrderedGrouping.md

 wants it terms of one input record and one output record.
 With `cdata` doing so essentially solves the problem.

-So let’s look at what happens only to the rows with \`ID == 1’.
+So let’s look at what happens only to the rows with `ID == 1`.
 In this case we expect input rows that look like this:

 | ID | DATE                | OP | rank |